timothyasp/nh-drtr/README.md

-# ka-drtr
+# nh-drtr
-Kansas Right to Repair Campaign
+New Hampshire Right to Repair Campaign